Beer, Glorious Beer!

 In the 1980s Oregon was the scene of a burgeoning craft beer movement that earned the state the moniker of Beervana.
 This was no fad.
 Today there are more than 74 brewing companies in the state—that’s more per person than any other place on the planet.
 Oregon’s fertile hops fields, fresh waters and creative residents, make for the ideal environment and beer aficionados travel far and wide to see and taste what it’s all about.
 To honor this, July is officially Oregon Craft Beer Month.
 Check out a few festivals and events that celebrate this original craft movement in true Oregon style.

 For two days in Bend, dine on small plates from 18 acclaimed international chefs, imbibe on Deschutes Brewery ales and play golf at Broken Top Golf Club, all benefiting children and family charities of Central Oregon.
-It’s the 22nd annual Sagebrush Classic happening July 16-17.
+It’s annual Sagebrush Classic happens in July.
 If golf isn’t your thing, fear not, participants can bid in the silent auction and get down on the dance floor to live music.
 Rumor has it, the dancing continues long after the sun goes down.

 Is any of the information on this page incorrect?